cl1ntdev/PieSQL/README.md

 3. <> Create class for CRUD of a table
 4. Create post to change data ?
 5. Insert Data
+6. make classes request CRUD data

+# NOTES
+-!
+Classes are still used to make query statements

 ## Folders